 VOID is an animation festival based in the beautiful capital city of Copenhagen, Denmark.

-VOID III is taking place in Jan-Feb 2018, and will feature film international guests, seminars, events, awards, and parties.
+The fifth edition of VOID is taking place on Jan 30 - Feb 8, 2020, and will feature screenings, international guests, seminars, events, awards, and parties.

 The name also refers to the gap in the programming of Danish cinemas.
-Aside from big budget hits, animated films very rarely get a shot at the big screen in Denmark.
-We work with the best cinemas, venues, and locations in Copenhagen to create all types of animated experiences.
+Aside from big-budget hits, animated films very rarely get a shot at the big screen.
+VOID works with the best cinemas, venues, and locations in Copenhagen to create all types of animated experiences.